rajeshnerella/snaphotalyzer-30000/README.md

 *force* is to force anything without project flag *instance* is for specific instance id
 *all* is used for listing all snapshots
+*age* is used for creating snapshot which are older than given age in days